Showing posts with label sand. Show all posts

 We stopped at the Foley Train Depot to watch men run the miniature trains.
 (They only run at certain times during the week)

-Included in the collection was a Ringling Bros & Barnum Big Top Circus, a mini train carrying circus items, a ferries wheel, (that worked), cloys with balloons, a lion cage, Roadside USA, a man shot out of a canon, a tattooed lady Lulu the farebeater cost fifty cents and elephants.
+Included in the collection were a Ringling Bros & Barnum Big Top Circus, a mini train carrying circus items, a ferries wheel, (that worked), cloys with balloons, a lion cage, Roadside USA, a man shot out of a canon, a tattooed lady Lulu the farebeater cost fifty cents and elephants.

 Ringling Bros & Barnum Big Top Circus